cpoff/docusaurus/work/docs/event-workflow.md

 Two things require approvals: the associated documents, and the meeting itself.

 -Sheila will deliver approved documents through a separate workflow, and those docs should be attached to the meeting in Outlook.
-Documents require [specific naming convention](/docs/#document-naming-convention).
+Documents require specific naming convention.
+[See below](/docs/#document-naming-convention).

 -Approval for the meeting as a whole (the final go-ahead) will also come from Sheila.
 Once approval is given, go into the event in Outlook and add the <Highlight color="#25c2a0">Green</Highlight> category.